hyprwm/hyprland-wiki/content/nvidia/_index.md

 If you are only using the `linux` or `linux-lts` kernels on your system, you can also use the non-dkms packages if you wish.

 For the entirely proprietary NVIDIA drivers, you can therefore use the `nvidia-dkms` package.
-And for those wanting/needing to use the open source kernel modules, `nvidia-open-dkms` can be used.
+For the open source kernel modules, `nvidia-open-dkms` can be used.

 These DKMS packages rely on having the "headers" package installed for your kernels of choice.
 So please make sure you have all relevant headers packages installed on your system.